microsoft/typespec/packages/eslint-plugin-cadl/docs/rules/call-decorator.md

 # `call-decorator`

-Enforces calling other Cadl decorator using `context.call` instead of calling the decorator function directly.
+Enforces calling other TypeSpec decorator using `context.call` instead of calling the decorator function directly.

 Calling the decorator function directly can result in diagnostics with incorrect location.